FaaSr/faasr.github.io/docs/credentials.md

 ## S3 data server

 - In general, the credentials you need from your S3 account are the `AccessKey` and the `SecretKey`.
 These are akin to user names and passwords.
-- How you obtain these credentials will depend on your provider (e.g. AWS S3, MINIO, OSN - see below)
+- How you obtain these credentials will depend on your provider (e.g. AWS S3, MINIO, OSN see the [S3] document for additional information)
 - Paste the access key and the secret key as _Repository secrets_ in your _FaaSr-workflow_ as per the instructions in the [workflow repo] documentation

 ## GitHub Actions